looh16/portfolio_skeleton.github.io/README.md

 ### Prerequisites

+- Browser

+### Install

 - clone or download the project

+### Usage

-- using the browser to open the index.html file located in the project root
+- open the index.html file located in the project root in the browser

-## Authors

 👤 **Author**